kaosat-dev/bevy-fun-examples/README.md

 ## License

-These example is licensed under MIT.
+These example are licensed under MIT.